Greyfriars Bobby: John Gray

-John Gray (died 15 February 1858) commonly known in popular culture as Auld Jock, was a gardener who came to Edinburgh in 1850 with his wife Jess and son John.
+John Gray (died 15 February 1858), commonly known in popular culture as Auld Jock, was a gardener who came to Edinburgh in 1850 with his wife Jess and son, John.
 He avoided working in a workhouse by joining the Edinburgh City Police as a nightwatchman.
 Around this time he looked after Greyfriars Bobby.
-Bobby would follow John Gray whilst he was at work.
+Bobby would follow John Gray while he was at work.
 According to records, policemen were obliged to have watchdogs with them.
-John Traill claimed that John Gray was a farmer who regularly visited his coffee house at the one o'clock gun, though this might have been embellished as Traill didn't own the coffee house until four years after John Gray died.
+John Traill claimed that John Gray was a farmer who regularly visited his coffee house at the one o'clock gun, though this might have been embellished as Traill didn't own the coffee house until four years after John Gray had died.
 Gray reportedly died of tuberculosis on 15 February 1858 and was buried in Greyfriars Kirkyard.
-For 14 years, the dog stayed at his master's graveside.
+For 14 years the dog stayed at his master's graveside.

-In January 2018, Gray's grave was toppled by vandals.
+In January 2018 Gray's headstone was toppled by vandals.
 George Robinson of the One O'Clock Gun Association said "There are guys wandering around there totally out of their mind.
 You can't control that."